 It doesn’t matter if you have aspirations of playing in the big leagues someday or if you just want to stop embarrassing yourself at your company baseball games.
 Either way, we’ve got some helpful tips for you.

-Explained below is everything you need to know about the proper baseball hitting mechanics.
+Explained below is everything you need to know about the proper baseball swing mechanics.
+We’d also recommend purchasing hitting training aids and “The Science of Hitting” by Ted Williams.

 Common Baseball Hitting Mistakes